 While you’re at the Torrens, why not jump aboard the paddleboats too?
 You can paddle away while two kids sit in the back and just enjoy being on the river.

-If you’re looking for a different way to explore the river then try BBQ Buoy’s donut shaped boats and grill your own lunch on the water with the family.
+If you’re looking for a different way to explore the river then try BBQ Buoy’s doughnut-shaped boats and grill your own lunch on the water with the family.
 Kids must be over 6 and one adult should accompany every 3 kids.
+After being closed for several months due to COVID-19 restrictions, BBQ Buoys will be cruising again from September 4.

 Donut-shaped boats aren’t just for the city.
 You can also cruise along the Port River in a River Cruiser and see how many dolphins you and the kids can spot.
 Children over 5 are welcome.